Inorganic polymer

-An inorganic polymer is a polymer with a skeletal structure that does not include carbon atoms in the backbone.
+In polymer chemistry, an inorganic polymer is a polymer with a skeletal structure that does not include carbon atoms in the backbone.
 Polymers containing inorganic and organic components are sometimes called hybrid polymers, and most so-called inorganic polymers are hybrid polymers.
 One of the best known examples is polydimethylsiloxane, otherwise known commonly as silicone rubber.
 Inorganic polymers offer some properties not found in organic materials including low-temperature flexibility, electrical conductivity, and nonflammability.
 The term inorganic polymer refers generally to one-dimensional polymers, rather than to heavily crosslinked materials such as silicate minerals.
 Inorganic polymers with tunable or responsive properties are sometimes called smart inorganic polymers.
 A special class of inorganic polymers are geopolymers, which may be anthropogenic or naturally occurring.

 Main group backbone

 Traditionally, the area of inorganic polymers focuses on materials in which the backbone is composed exclusively of main-group elements.

 Homochain polymers

 Homochain polymers have only one kind of atom in the main chain.
 One member is polymeric sulfur, which forms reversibly upon melting any of the cyclic allotropes, such as S8.
 Organic polysulfides and polysulfanes feature short chains of sulfur atoms, capped respectively with alkyl and H. Elemental tellurium and the gray allotrope of elemental selenium also are polymers, although they are not processable.